RAF Harpur Hill: RAF Mountain Rescue Service

-In common with many RAF stations the SMO at RAF Harpur Hill undertook the responsibility for searching for and assisting crews of aircraft that were lost or had crashed in their area.
-Although the RAF Mountain Rescue Service formed in July 1943 it was not until May 1945 that the MRT at RAF Harpur Hill became a fully integrated and supported part of the RAF Mountain Rescue Service, within 28 Maintenance Unit RAF at Harpur Hill.
-The team was led by the site's medical officer Flight Lieutenant (later Air Commodore) (Dr)David Crichton and it recovered many wartime aircrew from crashes.
+In common with many RAF stations the Station Medical Officer (SMO) at RAF Harpur Hill undertook the responsibility for searching for and assisting crews of aircraft that were lost or had crashed in their area.
+Although the RAF Mountain Rescue Service formed in July 1943, it was not until May 1945 that the Mountain Rescue Team at RAF Harpur Hill became a fully integrated and supported part of the RAF Mountain Rescue Service, within 28 Maintenance Unit RAF at Harpur Hill.
+The team was led by the site's medical officer Flight Lieutenant (later Air Commodore) Dr David Crichton and it recovered many wartime aircrew from crashes.
 The high moors and hills of the Peak District have accounted for over 250 aircraft crashes.
 On 3 November 1948 the RAF team was called out to locate the US Air Force (USAF) Boeing RB-29A Superfortress which had crashed near Bleaklow moor on the Kinder Scout moorland plateau.
 All 13 crew perished in the tragedy and the crashed aircraft became known as the Bleaklow Bomber.
 Much of the wreckage is still visible at the crash site, where a memorial was erected in 1988.